DenisBronx/NetMock/README.md

 }
 ```

-If you want to verify that a request has been intercepted:
+If you want to verify that a request has been intercepted you can use `netMock.interceptedRequests`, which will return a list of all the interceptedRequests by `NetMock`:

 ```kotlin
 @Test
 fun `your test`() {